William Collier (colonist): English Origins

-William Collier was born in England about 1585, based on the date of his marriage.
+William Collier was born in England about 1585, based on the date of his marriage, and son of Abraham Collier and wife.
 He was a purveyor grocer in England being apprenticed to William Russell, becoming a member of the Grocer's Company of London on March 3, 1627/8.
 He was a resident of St. Olave in Southwark (London), operating a brew-house, per William Bradford's reference to a "brew-house of Mr. Collier's in London."
 Records show that he was also a resident St. Mary Magdalen Parish, Bermondsey (London).

 England - Merchant Adventurers

 While residing in England in 1626, Collier's signature appears on an agreement with the names of fifty-eight Purchasers, the new investment group for Plymouth Colony, replacing the previous group, the Merchant Adventurers.
 The colony debt would be assumed by a small new group titled "the Undertakers" composed of colony leaders.
 The Purchasers were privileged above all others in future colony land grants, with Collier's signature on the agreement as "Mr. Wm Collyer."